rkulla/vimogen/README.md

 Note that Vimogen wil auto-enerate $HOME/.vimogen_repos if you run it without creating the file first.
 It will genereate it based off the current pathogen bundles you already have, if any.
+This allows you to update or uninstall any existing plugins you have.
+You will only need to edit .vimogen_repos yourself when you want to install more plugins.

 Then: